 - Think of a busy shift at the truck and how a streamlined process for all staff members would help facilitate easier and faster transactions.
 Running back and forth, bumping into each other, inhibits such transactions.

-No matter how slow a shift may be, you can always find a task or two to accomplish which will help the overarching goal of the establishment.
-Whether you cleaning, creating new ways to engage with customers, designing new promotions or menu items, or simply lending a help hand to a fellow co-worker, your time and effort are always needed.
+No matter how slow any of your slow shifts are, you can always find a task or two to accomplish which will help your food truck business.
+Whether you’re cleaning, creating new ways to engage with customers, designing new promotions or menu items, or simply lending a help hand to a fellow co-worker, your time and effort are always needed.